 Australia and the Philippines have a long history of bilateral cooperation.
 Diplomatic relations were established when Australia opened a Consulate-General in Manila on 22 May 1946.
 An Australian Ambassador to the Philippines was appointed in 1957.
 The Philippines opened an Embassy in Canberra in 1962.

-On 18 November 2015, then Prime Minister Malcolm Turnbull and then President Benigno Aquino III signed the Joint Declaration on the Australia-Philippines Comprehensive Partnership, an agreement to further deepen bilateral links between the two countries.
+On 18 November 2015, the Prime Minister and then President Benigno Aquino III signed the Joint Declaration on the Australia-Philippines Comprehensive Partnership, an agreement to further deepen bilateral links between the two countries.

 Joint Declaration on Australia-The Philippines Comprehensive Partnership

 Australia and the Philippines cooperate closely in a broad range of areas, including defence, counter-terrorism, law enforcement and development.
-Regular bilateral meetings include the Foreign and Trade Ministers’ meeting (the Philippines-Australia Ministerial Meeting, or ‘PAMM’) and associated PAMM business dialogue and senior officials’ meeting; counter-terrorism consultations; annual joint defence cooperation consultations; a joint working group on mining; an agriculture forum; a strategic dialogue; and high level consultations on development cooperation.
+Regular bilateral meetings include the Foreign and Trade Ministers’ meeting (the Philippines-Australia Ministerial Meeting, or ‘PAMM’) and associated PAMM business dialogue and senior officials’ meeting; counter-terrorism consultations; annual joint defence cooperation consultations; an agriculture forum; a strategic dialogue; and high level consultations on development cooperation.

 Australia and the Philippines share common perspectives on many regional, economic and security issues.
 The two countries share a common interest in cooperating in regional affairs through fora such as the East Asia Summit (EAS), Asia-Pacific Economic Cooperation (APEC) and the Association of Southeast Asian Nations (ASEAN) Regional Forum.
 Both Australia and the Philippines are active members of the Cairns Group, a coalition of 19 agricultural exporting countries.